-to be completed by the request or
+to be completed by the red questor

-requestor name (not required) : phone number:
+requestor name (not requ Jired): phone number:

 address: email address:

 date of request:

-description of the information requested: (attach a additional page if necessary)
+description of the inform ation requested: (attach a additional page if necessary)

-manner in which responsive da ata is to be provided:
+manner in which responsi

 inspection only copies only both inspection and copies

-information is needed if the sch until clarified. ool district does not formation is necessary to mail/email the data.
+information is needed if th until clarified. e school district does not nformation is necessary to mail/email the data.
 Also, contact understand the request.
-We will not work on such a request .
+We will not work on such a request

+iere is a charge for copies. .
 Payment must be received before copies will be provided.

 for office use only

 date request received: request received by:

 date of response: response provide by: